rlb222/Perch-Auto-collapsable-Dividers/README.md

 Also you can add end-dividers.
 These end-dividers are then hidden in the admin interface.
 There purpose is to be able to define the end of a divider section.
-Normally a divider range it from the divider to another divider or to the end of the template.
-With the invisible end-divider you can determine the complete range of a divider without adding unnecessary dividers.
+Normally a divider ranges from the divider to another divider or to the end of the template.
+With the invisible end-divider you can determine the complete range of a divider without adding unnecessary dividers in the user interface.

 ### How to install
 1. Download `Arrive.js` from https://github.com/uzairfarooq/arrive